RAPSEM: Identifying Latent Mediators Without Sequential Ignorability via a Rank-Preserving Structural Equation Model: Estimation

 \subsection{Second stage}

-In the second stage, the structural equation in \Cref{eq:potential_outcome} is solved with the $g$-estimation approach introduced by \textcite{Tenhave2007} and generalized by \textcite{Zheng2015a} with an additional two-stage method-of-moments (2SMM) correction for latent variable interactions, as proposed by \textcite{Wall2000}.
+In the second stage, the structural equation in \Cref{eq:potential_outcome} is solved with the $G$-estimation approach introduced in the identification section with an additional two-stage method-of-moments (2SMM) correction for latent variable interactions, as proposed by \textcite{Wall2000}.
 In our implementation, we adopt their modified 2SMM estimator and incorporate an additional ridge-inspired variance term to improve numerical stability \parencite{Hoerl2000}.